Our self-relationship shapes how we choose, adapt, and live — even when we’re not aware of it.

 Self-relationship unfolds across specific internal dynamics.

-Each cluster below explores a core dimension of how we relate to ourselves.
+Each cluster explores a core dimension of how we relate to ourselves.

 - Emotional Responsibility: When Love Feels Heavy